 Adults who sext with minors may be charged with crimes relating to child enticement or disseminating harmful materials to minors.
 A minor or an adult who sends or receives sexually explicit images of a child could face child pornography or related charges.
 Even if the minor sends a nude selfie, that minor and whoever is on the receiving end have committed crimes.

 Depending on the state laws invoked, sexting can result in serious penalties.
 In most states, child pornography, child enticement, and disseminating harmful materials to a minor are felony offenses, punishable by long terms in state prison and mandatory sex offender registration.

-In the past few years, many states have enacted laws targeting teen sexting.
+Because teen sexting tends to get caught up in these harsh laws, some states have enacted laws that specifically address teen sexting.
 Generally, these laws give children who engage in sexting a break so that they are not convicted and punished for serious sex offenses.
-Some states have enacted teen sexting defenses to child pornography laws; others have made sexting a separate, less serious offense; and some have established diversion programs to pull kids out of the criminal justice system and into educational programs.
-More states are expected to enact similar legislation in the next few years.
+Some states did this by providing teen sexting defenses to child pornography laws.
+Others have made teen sexting a separate, less serious offense or created diversion programs to pull kids out of the criminal justice system and into educational programs.

 Sexting has other consequences, even if no criminal charges are filed, especially for kids.
 Schools have disciplined and suspended students involved in taking and sharing sexts.
 Images can easily be forwarded and shared, and even posted online.
 A person's reputation can be damaged, and this can make it difficult to talk advantage of educational or job opportunities.
 Teens whose private images are shared are often humiliated and some are bullied.
 In several cases, students whose photos have been distributed have committed suicide.
 Several states responded by enacting laws that prohibit nonconsensual dissemination of private sexual images—referred to as revenge porn.